 In December 2004, the FASB issued SFAS No. 153, Exchange of Nonmonetary Assets.
 SFAS No. 153 amends APB No. 29, Accounting for Nonmonetary Transactions, to eliminate the exception for nonmonetary exchanges of similar productive assets and replaces it with a general exception for exchanges of nonmonetary assets that do not have commercial substance.
 A nonmonetary exchange has commercial substance if the future cash flows of the entity are expected to change significantly as a result of the exchange.
-The Company is required to adopt SFAS No. 153, on a prospective basis, for nonmonetary exchanges beginning after June 15, 2005.
-The Company does not expect that the adoption of SFAS No. 153 will have a material impact on its results of operations and financial position.
+The Company was required to adopt SFAS No. 153, on a prospective basis, for nonmonetary exchanges after June 15, 2005 SFAS No. 153 has not had an impact on the Company's results of operations or financial position.